reflectoring/reflectoring.github.io/_posts/2021-07-24-retry-with-springboot-resilience4j.md

 For the other Resilience4j modules, we'd use annotations `@RateLimiter`, `@Bulkhead`, `@CircuitBreaker`, etc.

-### Usage Pattern Comparison with Core Modules
+### Comparing with Plain Resilience4J

 Spring Boot Resilience4j lets us easily use the Resilience4j modules in a standard, idiomatic way.

 We don't have to create Resilience4j configuration object (`RetryConfig`), Registry  object (`RetryRegsitry`), etc. as we did in the previous articles in this series.
-All that is handled by the framework based on the configurations we provide in the `application.properties` file.
+All that is handled by the framework based on the configurations we provide in the `application.yml` file.

-We also don't need to code invocation of the remote operation as a lambda expression or a functional interface.
+We also don't need to write code to invoke the operation as a lambda expression or a functional interface.
 We just need to annotate the method to which we want the resilience pattern to be applied.

 ## Using the Spring Boot Resilience4j Retry Module